 Ivanti EPMM ‘Sleeper Shells’ not so sleepy?

-In late January 2026 an advisory covering two remote code execution vulnerabilities (CVE-2026-1281 & CVE-2026-1340) in Ivanti Endpoint Manager Mobile (EPMM) was published.
-Shortly after reports (in example by tenable) mentioned publicly available proof-of-concept exploits.
-On 09th February 2026, Defused published a blog post mentioning a specific webshell being deployed on EPMM devices via this … Continue reading Ivanti EPMM ‘Sleeper Shells’ not so sleepy?
+In late January 2026, an advisory covering two remote code execution vulnerabilities (CVE-2026-1281 & CVE-2026-1340) in Ivanti Endpoint Manager Mobile (EPMM) was published.
+Shortly after, reports (in example by tenable) mentioned publicly available proof-of-concept exploits.
+On February 9th 2026, Defused published a blog post describing a specific webshell being deployed on EPMM devices via this … Continue reading Ivanti EPMM ‘Sleeper Shells’ not so sleepy?

 Capture the Kerberos Flag: Detecting Kerberos Anomalies